 - i.
-Severe vitreous hemorrhage of 1-3 months duration or longer that does not clear spontaneously.
+Severe vitreous hemorrhage of 1-3 months' duration or longer that does not clear spontaneously.
 Earlier intervention may be warranted in low-/intermediate resource settings as the underlying PDR disease may have been previously untreated and highly advanced.
-In these settings it may be reasonable to perform vitrectomy in eyes with vitreous hemorrhage of 4 -6 weeks duration that has not cleared spontaneously. - ii.
+In these settings it may be reasonable to perform vitrectomy in eyes with vitreous hemorrhage of 4 -6 weeks' duration that has not cleared spontaneously.
+Visual prognosis is better with earlier intervention. - ii.
 Advanced active proliferative DR that persists despite extensive PRP.
 Surgery is reasonable in eyes with recurrent episodes of vitreous haemorrhage from PDR due to persistent vessels despite PRP or mechanical traction on NV. - iii.
 Traction macular detachment of recent onset.
-Fovea-threatening or progressive macula-involving traction detachments benefit from surgical management. - iv.
+Fovea-threatening or progressive maculainvolving traction detachments benefit from surgical management. - iv.
 Combined traction-rhegmatogenous retinal detachment. - v.
 Tractional macular edema or epiretinal membrane involving the macula.
 This includes vitreomacular traction.

-7 Management of Diabetic Retinopathy in Special Circumstances
+7. Management of Diabetic Retinopathy in Special Circumstances